Description of Oxidized Bitumen 105/35

 Oxidized Bitumen 105/35 Storage and handling

-Periodic inspection should be conducted for long-term storage to monitor any degradations or contaminations.
-Also, the correct handling procedures must be followed in transferring and applying the bitumen so that waste can be prevented and safe use can be ensured.
-By such adherence, the functionality of Oxidized Bitumen 105/35 can be sustained for repeated uses in a variety of construction and manufacturing purposes.
+Regular inspections must be conducted during long-term storage to detect any contamination or damage.
+Moreover, safe handling procedures must be followed while transferring and utilizing the bitumen to prevent wastage and safe application.
+With these procedures, the performance of Oxidized Bitumen 105/35 can be maintained, ensuring its usability for various applications in several construction and manufacturing activities.

 Health & Safety of Oxidized Asphalt 105/35